arsalan-akhtar/sisl-GUI/README.md

 path/to/sislGUI/executable
 `

-*Disclaimer*:You might need to make the file executable first:
+*Disclaimer:*You might need to make the file executable first.

 `
 chmod +x path/to/sislGUI/executable